DellGEOS/HybridJumpstart/modules/module_2/4_ManageAzSHCI.md

 ![Cluster security settings in Windows Admin Center](/modules/module_2/media/cluster_encryption.png "Cluster security settings in Windows Admin Center")

-> By default, all communication between the nodes are sent **signed**, making the use of **certificates**.
+> By default, all core cluster communication between the nodes is sent **signed**, making the use of **certificates**.
 This may be fine when all the cluster nodes reside in the same rack.
 However, when nodes are separated in different racks or locations, you may wish to have a little more security and make use of encryption.
 For storage traffic between nodes, you have both Cluster Shared Volumes (CSV) and Storage Bus Layer (SBL) traffic.
 For these type of traffic, the default is to send everything in clear text.
 You may wish to secure this type of data traffic to prevent sniffer traces from accessing the data.
 Naturally, You should note that there is a notable performance operating cost with any end-to-end encryption protection when compared to non-encrypted.
 You can [read more about the use of encryption for cluster network traffic here](https://docs.microsoft.com/en-us/windows-server/storage/file-server/smb-direct#smb-encryption-with-smb-direct).

-5. Click back to **Settings** and then **Virtual machine load balancing** - this allows you to configure the Azure Stack HCI cluster to **automatically** live migrate virtial machines around the cluster based on the CPU utilization and memory pressure of the Azure Stack HCI nodes themselves, helping to balance performance and resource usage across the cluster.
+5. Click back to **Settings** and then **Virtual machine load balancing** - this allows you to configure the Azure Stack HCI cluster to **automatically** live migrate virtual machines around the cluster based on the CPU utilization and memory pressure of the Azure Stack HCI nodes themselves, helping to balance performance and resource usage across the cluster.
 You can [read more about virtual machine load balancing here](https://docs.microsoft.com/en-us/azure-stack/hci/manage/vm-load-balancing).
 6. You can skip **Witness** as this was configured in a previous scenario.
 Click **Affinity rules**.

 ![Affinity rules in Windows Admin Center](/modules/module_2/media/affinity_rules.png "Affinity in Windows Admin Center")